gemoc/ale/activities.md

 -	September 28, 2018: Visit of Thomas Degueule at Inria
 -	December 3-7, 2018: Visit of Manuel Leduc at CWI
 - March 20-22, 2019: Visit of Benoit Combemale at CWI (joint with LangDev Meeting)
--	December x-y, 209: Visit of Pierre Jeanjean at CWI
+-	December 8-13, 209: Visit of Pierre Jeanjean at CWI
-- December x-y, 2019: Visit of Benoit Combemale at CWI
+- December 9-10, 2019: Visit of Benoit Combemale at CWI